Microsoft Bing: "Decision engine"

 Bing has been heavily advertised as a "decision engine", though thought by columnist David Berkowitz to be more closely related to a web portal.

 Microsoft Rewards

 Bing Rewards was a loyalty program launched by Microsoft in September 2010.
 It was similar to two earlier services, SearchPerks! and Bing Cashback, which were subsequently discontinued.
 Bing Rewards provided credits to users through regular Bing searches and special promotions.
 These credits were then redeemed for various products including electronics, gift cards, sweepstakes, and charitable donations.
 Initially, participants were required to download and use the Bing Bar for Internet Explorer in order to earn credits; but later the service was made to work with all desktop browsers.
 The Bing Rewards program was rebranded as "Microsoft Rewards" in 2016, at which point it was modified to only two levels, Level 1 and Level 2.
 Level 1 is similar to "Member", and Level 2 is similar to "Gold" of the previous Bing Rewards.
+In 2026, Microsoft Rewards introduced a three-tier system, consisting of Member, Silver, and Gold.